 Desiccant Dehumidifiers are also more effective than compressor types when working at lower ambient temperatures, and so are more suitable for use in porches, conservatories, outhouses, cellars and conservatories or poorly insulated homes and flats.
 Older buildings especially, will benefit from the use of a desiccant based appliance.

-I have listed below the hourly running cost of the most popular models of Dehumidifiers.
-All running cost have been calculated using an example figure of 12p per KW/H as an Electricity cost (Which is the average UK electricity kw/h cost – updated as of Feb 2016)
+I have listed below the hourly running cost of the most popular Desiccant Dehumidifier – Meaco DD8L.
+All running cost have been calculated using an example figure of 30p per KW/H as an Electricity cost (Which is the average UK electricity kw/h cost – updated as of Oct 2023)

-If you model or wattage of dehumidifier is not in the list above, you can work out the cost of running it yourself by using the following formula.
+If your model of dehumidifier is not the one above, you can work out the cost of running it yourself by using the following formula.

 (1000 watts = 1kw and so 250 watts would equal 0.25kw)